The-Trevor-Project-Quiz/quiz-template/README.md

 # 💫 Deploy

-Once evry change it's completed and the files are saved with the cahnges, it's time to publish them.
+Once every change it's completed and the files are saved with the changes, it's time to publish them.

 ### First you need to stage the changes.
 ```sh